thoughtspot/ts-chart-sdk/example/custom-bar-chart/README.md

 #### validateConfig (Doc)

-This method use to apply any custom validation that is reqired by developer on the chartconfig and chartModel.
-For example you want to user have a certain input validation in some form that changing chartconfig or chartModel you can validations here.
+This method use to apply any custom validation that is required by developer on the chartconfig and chartModel.
+For example you want to user have a certain input validation in some form that changing chartconfig or chartModel you can do validations here.
 This a optional method.

 In the code snippet we are checking if config is not empty.
 You can send your custom error message in `validationErrorMessage`.

 #### chartConfigEditorDefinition (Doc)

-This is a optional method provided in getChartContext where you can define the cutom config editor that will be shown in settings in TS and leverage TS feature from there.
-It take `chartModel` and `customChartContext` as parameter and return the `chartConfigEditorDefinition[]` which contain `columnSection` where you can deifne editor column for each config axis.
+This is a optional method provided in getChartContext where you can define the custom config editor that will be shown in settings in TS and leverage TS feature from there.
+It take `chartModel` and `customChartContext` as parameter and return the `chartConfigEditorDefinition[]` which contain `columnSection` where you can define editor column for each config axis.

 In the current example we are defining editor for one attribute and remaining measure column values.

 #### visualPropEditorDefinition (Doc)

 This is a optional method provided in getChartContext where you can define custom visual editor property that can levarage TS features.
 This will be shown in setting in TS.
 It takes `currentVisualProp` and `customChartContext`based on which can define the current visual prop editor.
 You can see type of propElement we support in [doc](https://ts-chart-sdk-docs.vercel.app/types/PropElement.html)

 In this example we are defining radio element for applying different color in bar element and accordian for datalabels that when set to true will show `color2` which will used to select color for data labels.